How To Choose Bolts

 How long is enough?
 How long is too much?

 Long enough is when the threaded portion sticks through the nut with a couple threads out.
-Too long is when the unused end of the bolt interferes with something — or, when the bolt can’t completely tighten.
+Too long is when the unused end of the bolt interferes with something – or, when the bolt cannot completely tighten.
 Just right might be the bolt you have in the bin (because you don’t have to go buy something).

-Don’t forget the washers (if you need them) when thinking about length.
+Please remember the washers (if you need them) when thinking about length.
 Also, special nuts, like Nyloc nuts, require a little more length than standard ones.

 For bolts threading into something (not a nut), the concept of “long enough” must also take into account the thread engagement which is our next bolt choice factor.